 People are judging us all the time; it’s a fact of life, and we all do it.
 We make judgments about what we are going to buy and who we are going to do business with by many things we see well before we even meet with the people.
 Things like the look of the company website, advertising and of course, the photos you use in all your marketing.
-If you’re trying to convey a professional image to clients who are going to spend money with you, then a bad photo on your business card, website or brochure will send the wrong message and just that alone can cause a prospect to click on to the next offering.
+If you’re trying to convey a professional image to clients who are going to spend money with you, then having a great business portrait can be just one of the markers that show you are a professional.

 It’s a subtle thing, but if they see you have taken a photo of you and your staff out in the backyard with some shrubs in the backgrounds and harsh direct sun on your faces, they may not realize what’s wrong, but they know something is.
 You have made a bad impression even before you have had a chance to make a first impression.